Booget/ex0-Rust-Bgrade-Tool/README.md

 - ⚡ Clean, simple ImGUI menu
 - ⚡ All materials for any building
 - ⚡ 2 upgrade modes, default and the upgrade if avaible option
+- ⚡ Adjustable upgrade delay and speed in MS

   ## 🖥️ Features
  - ⚡ GUI Screenshot: https://cdn.discordapp.com/attachments/896131196558381146/921250503629893652/unknown.png